 This course can lead to employment as a registered builder, building inspector, leading hand, sub-foreman, foreman and project manager.

 What skills will I have when I complete this course?

 The course is designed to provide participants with skills, knowledge and attitudes which will complement their on-site training.
 It assists in the development of a highly skilled and flexible workforce with the ability to make an informed choice of future career paths.
 It provides skill levels which make apprentice training more cost effective.

 On successful completion of the course you will be awarded the Certificate III in General Construction (Carpentry).
 As part of the Australian Qualifications Framework this program is nationally recognised.
 On successful completion of your apprenticeship, you are eligible to receive a Certificate of Completion, issued by the Victorian Qualifications Authority.

 What opportunities for further studies will I have?

 On successful completion of this course, participants are eligible for entry and/or credits into the following courses: Certificate IV in Building and Construction and Diploma in Building, Design and Drafting.

 How do I apply?

 You can register your intention to enrol through a registered Australian Apprenticeship Support Network (AASN) provider in conjunction with your employer.
-The AASN will contact the Building Studies Department with an RTO notification form, then the Building Studies Department will contact the apprentice and employer.
+The AASN will contact the Building Studies team with an RTO notification form, then the Building Studies team will contact the apprentice and employer.
 This course may also have mid-year intakes.

 How will I be selected for this course?